SWeav02/baderkit/docs/background.md

 Through the years, several methods for performing this steepest ascent have been developed.
-We have implemented the same methods that exist in the Henkelman group's excellent Fortran code, as well as several slightly altered versions of them.
-We highly select reading about each on our [Methods](./methods.md) page to determine which is the best for your use case.
+We have implemented the same methods that exist in the Henkelman group's excellent Fortran code, as well as several slight variations of them.
+We highly recommend reading about each on our [Methods](./methods.md) page to determine which is the best for your use case.